gnebehay/parser/README.md

 To simplify the contents of the parsing table, I will use one little trick that I discovered while implementing the whole thing and that is:

-If there is only one grammar rule for a particular non-terminal, just expand it without caring about what is on the input stream.
+*If there is only one grammar rule for a particular non-terminal, just expand it without caring about what is on the input stream.*

 This is a bit different from what you find in the literature, where you are instructed to only expand non-terminals if the current terminal permits it.
-In our case, this means that the non-terminals `S, Exp` and `Exp2` should be expanded no matter what.
+In our case, this means that the non-terminals `S, Exp` and `Exp2` will be expanded no matter what.

 For the other non-terminals, it is quite clear which rule to apply: